wormhole-foundation/wormhole/whitepapers/0011_accountant.md

 - Accounts for native tokens on L1 chains ($SOL on solana, $ETH or $wETH on ethereum).
 These are classified as assets because they represent actual tokens held by the smart contracts on the various chains.
 All tokens that are not issued by the token bridge itself are considered native tokens, even if they are wrapped tokens issued by another bridge.
 If the token is held by the bridge contract rather than burned, then it is an asset.
 We’ll call these “custody accounts”.
 - Accounts for wrapped tokens (wrapped SOL on ethereum, wrapped ETH on solana).
 These are classified as liabilities.
 These tokens are not held by the smart contract and instead represent a liability for the bridge: if a user returns a wrapped token to the bridge, the bridge **must** be able to transfer the native token to that user on its native chain.
 We’ll call these “wrapped accounts”.

+Locking a native token will increase the balance on both the custody account and a wrapped account on the destination chain.
+Burning a wrapping token and subsequently unlocking it's native asset will decrease the balance on both the wrapped account and custody account.
+Transfers that would cause the balance of an account to become negative will be rejected.

 Each account is identified via a `(chain_id, token_chain, token_address)` tuple.
 Custody accounts are those where `chain_id == token_chain`, while the rest are wrapped accounts.
-Locking a native token or minting a wrapped token will increase the balance of the relevant account while unlocking a native token or burning a wrapped token will decrease the balance.
-Transfers that would cause the balance of an account to become negative will be rejected.

 #### Governance

 The account balances recorded by the accountant may end up becoming inaccurate due to bugs in the program or exploits of the token bridge.
 In these cases, the guardians may issue governance actions to manually modify the balances of the accounts.
 These governance actions must be signed by a quorum of guardians.

 #### Examples